hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 Before we talk about the "new" pirate way, let't talk about the "old" non-pirate way.

-* Download Jessie Lite (the easiest for nubbies like me)
+* Download Raspbian Lite (the easiest for nubbies like me)
 * Flash said image to an SD Card
 * Optionally re-mount SD Card and monkey some stuff around
-* Put the card in your PI
+* Put the card in your RPi
-* Power up the PI
+* Power up the RPi
 * If you don't have avahi/bonjour, go find the IP in your router
 * SSH into the server
 * Update Packages
-* Run `raspi-config` and modify some junk.
+* Run `raspi-config` and modify some junk
 * Reboot
 * Install Docker
 * Initialize Docker Swarm